Jeff Bajenaru: Professional career

+Chicago White Sox

-He was projected to be taken between the second and fifth rounds of the 2000 draft by Baseball America, but signed with the White Sox as a non-drafted free agent in May, before the draft was held.
+Bajenaru was projected to be taken between the second and fifth rounds of the 2000 draft by Baseball America, but signed with the Chicago White Sox as a non-drafted free agent in May, before the draft was held.

-Bajenaru has generally worked as a closer during his minor league career, striking out more than 10 batters per nine innings, and collecting 24 wins and 91 saves in relief.
+Bajenaru generally worked as a closer during his minor league career, striking out more than 10 batters per nine innings, and collecting 24 wins and 91 saves in relief.
 He missed the entire 2002 season as a result of Tommy John surgery, but recovered well and was able to resume his baseball career in 2003.

 Bajenaru made his major league debut with the White Sox on September 4, 2004.
-After brief stints in their bullpen in 2004 and 2005, he was traded to the Diamondbacks on March 8, 2006, with the White Sox receiving infielder Alex Cintrón.
+He enjoyed brief stints in their bullpen in 2004 and 2005.